Nkzn/UniversalAppSample/README.md

 $ yarn start
 ```

-and run ios app with standard way.
+and run ios or android app with standard way.

 ### RNW webpack bundler start